lupiA/MCANOVA/README.md

 The MC-ANOVA R package provides:

-  - **MCANOVA**: A function to estimate the Relative Accuracy (RA) of cross-ancestry prediction for short chromosome segments.
+  - **MC_ANOVA**: A function to estimate the Relative Accuracy (RA) of cross-ancestry prediction for short chromosome segments.
   - **Maps of the Relative Accuracy** of European-derived local genomic scores for African, Caribbean, East Asian, and South Asian ancestry groups.
   - **A Shiny App** providing a graphical interface to the Relative Accuracy maps.
   - **Tools** that, together with `MC_ANOVA()` can be used develop Relative Accuracy maps.